tj-actions/branch-names/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Get a branch or tag name without the `/ref/*` prefix.
+Get a branch or tag name without the `/ref/*` prefix .

 ## Table of Contents